This post may contain affiliate links. Read our disclosure policy here.

 Why Apple Cider Vinegar?
 It’s the perfect meal for a fruit fly.
 Fruit flies love anything fermented.
 The vinegar naturally plays a big role in fermentation, so fruit flies are attracted to the scent and will fly right to it.

-It’s always handy to keep Apple cider vinegar around the house and you can learn about all the helpful uses of it in my blog post about Uses for Apple Cider Vinegar.
+Tip: It’s always handy to keep Apple cider vinegar around the house and you can learn about all its helpful uses of it in my blog post about Uses for Apple Cider Vinegar.

 Next, cover the jar with the plastic wrap or lid.
-Whichever you use, make sure to poke some holes into the plastic cover or lid.
+Whichever you use, make sure to poke some small holes into the plastic cover or lid at the top of the jar.
 In the middle of the lid or cover, make a bigger hole.
 Creating holes will allow for the fruit flies to take in the scent which will attract them to the jar.

-Add a drop or two of dishwashing soap to the jar, this will keep the fruit flies trapped in when they fly through the hole.
+Add a few drops of dish soap to the jar, this will help keep the fruit flies trapped in when they fly through the hole.

 That’s all there is to it!
-Now place the jar anywhere you seem to have the worst fruit fly problem.
+Now place the jar anywhere on the kitchen counter you seem to have the worst fruit fly infestation.
 I like to tuck it in behind the fruit bowl that I keep on the countertop.

 Here’s something fun…